- Undergraduate

 Major Requirements

-- A total of 34 credits must be earned in PSYC courses (not including Introductory Psychology).
-A grade of above a C- is required in all Psychology courses that count toward the major.
+- A grade of above a C- is required in all PSYC courses contributing towards the major.

 - A 2.000 GPA in all Psychology coursework is required to complete the major.
 If a course is repeated, both grades are counted in the PSYC GPA.